Minna ga Minna Eiyū

 "Minna ga Minna Eiyū" (みんながみんな英雄) is a song recorded by Japanese-American singer-songwriter Ai.
 It was originally released on January 5, 2016, by EMI Records, as a promotional single.

-Upon its release, the song was a sleeper hit, peaking at number 4 on the Billboard Japan Hot 100 and later received a Platinum certification from the Recording Industry Association of Japan in January 2016 while the full version received a Gold certification.
+Upon its release, the original 100-second version of the song was a sleeper hit, peaking at number 4 on the Billboard Japan Hot 100, receiving a Platinum certification from the Recording Industry Association of Japan (RIAJ).
+A full version was later released, which received a Gold certification from the RIAJ.
 The song was later included in a deluxe reissue of Ai's second greatest hits album, The Best.

 Background and release

-Written by Makoto Shinohara, "Minna ga Minna ga Eiyū" was originally planned to only be used in a promotional campaign for au, a Japanese mobile phone operator.
-A 100-second version of the song was exclusively released on au's music services in January 2016, and a few weeks later was released to other digital stores.
+Written by Makoto Shinohara, "Minna ga Minna Eiyū" was originally planned to only be used in a promotional campaign for au, a Japanese mobile phone operator.
+A 100-second version of the song was exclusively released on au's music services in January 2016, and a few weeks later was released to other digital stores due to demand.
 In February 2016, Universal Japan announced the full version of the song was to be released to digital stores.

-With the release of the full version of the song as a single, "Minna ga Minna ga Eiyū" became a sleeper hit in Japan with over 400,000 downloads.
-In April 2016, the song was certified Gold by the RIAJ.

 Composition and lyrics

-A J-pop song, "Minna ga Minna ga Eiyū" samples the melody of "Do Your Ears Hang Low?", a children's song often sung in schools and camps.
+A J-pop song, "Minna ga Minna Eiyū" samples the melody of "Do Your Ears Hang Low?", a children's song often sung in schools and camps.
 Lyrically, the song is about being a hero.
 Real Sound Japan described the song as an "uplifting J-pop song" with "soulful singing" from Ai.

 Live performances

-Ai performed "Minna ga Minna ga Eiyū" at the 67th NHK Kōhaku Uta Gassen.
+Ai performed "Minna ga Minna Eiyū" at the 67th NHK Kōhaku Uta Gassen.